tuvalroz/hw2-video/README.md

 ### 3. Configuring your authentication provider

-In order to get this example to work, you need to configure the [GitHub](https://next-auth.js.org/providers/github) authentication providers from NextAuth.js.
+To get this example to work, you need to configure the [GitHub](https://next-auth.js.org/providers/github) authentication providers from NextAuth.js.

 #### Configuring the GitHub authentication provider